Kyle Kuzma NBA Preview vs. the Hornets

-The Washington Wizards, Kyle Kuzma included, match up versus the Charlotte Hornets on Wednesday at 7:00 PM ET.
+Kyle Kuzma's Washington Wizards match up versus the Charlotte Hornets at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's examine Kuzma's available prop bets, with a particular eye on stats and trends to help you make good picks.
+With prop bets available for Kuzma, let's look at some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.